Lally columns and jack posts are vertical steel members that are used to support horizontal members like ceilings and beams.

 Jack post-installation is simple and various sizes of jack posts are available in the market.

 Because it is considered a temporary construction, no special permit is required from any authority.

-Identification of location
+Step 1: Identification of Location

 You need to identify the perfect location where you should install your jack post.